denysmedynskyi/denysmedynskyi.github.io/_posts/2017-08-30-what-is-the-best-coworking-in-lviv.md

 + A lot of IT events are happening here.

 ### -Cons
-- It is not possible to pay for a day.
-Only monthly options.
 - No good places to eat nearby.
 You will spend 10-15 minutes walking to the place.
 - Not possible to pay daily/weekly.
 Only a monthly option.